Vedat-Esendag/master-system/wifi2ble-box-simulator-main/README.md

 # Desk Management REST API

 This REST API provides access to a collection of desks, each with configurable properties and a state that includes position, speed, and other operational data.
-The API allows retrieving and updating desk data and is secured by API keys.
+The API allows retrieving and updating desk data and is secured by API keys. **For development and testing purposes only.**

 ## Usage